-Eligible professionals can use the Hardship Exception Tool to determine if they will avoid the upcoming 2015 and 2016 Medicare EHR Incentive Program payment adjustments by demonstrating meaningful use, or if they should apply for a hardship exception.
+Eligible professionals can use the Hardship Exception Tool to determine if they will avoid the Medicare EHR Incentive Program payment adjustments by demonstrating meaningful use, or if they should apply for a hardship exception.

 Eligible Professional (EP) 2016 Hardship Exception Application

 The deadline for Eligible Professional to submit Hardship Exception Applications was July 3rd 11:59 pm EST.

 Not All Providers Apply for Hardship Exceptions